 First off, according to Netcraft, there’s still over a million SHA-1 certs around, so forcing an upgrade of these needed to start a long time ago to make non-security folks aware and give them time to update their certs.
 Google, for example, began sunsetting SHA-1 in Chrome over two years ago, and Apple recently outright banned WoSign certs in their products.

 Secondly, the estimates above on when SHA-1 could be brute-forced were made before Amazon started offering GPUs in the cloud for $0.20/hour.
-GPUs can be 800 to 3500 times faster at password cracking, and in general have a 3:1 speed ratio over CPUs at floating-point math (crypto cracking), meaning these attacks could be feasible, and affordable, right now—today.
+GPUs can be 800 to 3500 times faster at password cracking, and in general have a 3:1 speed ratio over CPUs at floating-point math (crypto cracking), meaning these cyber attacks could be feasible, and affordable, right now—today.

-Additionally, besides the obvious security risks, there is an immediate negative business impact when end users are confronted with warnings from top web browsers stating “Secure Connection Failed,” which can erode their confidence in your websites.
+Additionally, besides the obvious cyber security risks, there is an immediate negative business impact when end users are confronted with warnings from top web browsers stating “Secure Connection Failed,” which can erode their confidence in your websites.

 Anything else I should know about this advisory?